k2view-academy/K2View-Academy/articles/15_web_services/09_swagger.md

    <img src="/articles/15_web_services/images/Web-Service-Swagger-2.png" alt="drawing"/>

-   If JSON/XML or CSV examples were defined in the Web Service properties in the Studio, they are displayed in Swagger.
+   If JSON / XML or CSV examples were defined in the Web Service properties in the Studio, they are displayed in Swagger.

    <img src="/articles/15_web_services/images/Web-Service-Swagger-4.png" alt="drawing"/>